 Mayall, seeing the opportunity in unregulated America, smuggled some English trade secrets out of the country, bundled in cloth destined for sale to the Native Americans.
 Once in New England he set up shop, first in Boston with a horse-powered carding operation in 1788 or 1789.
 But he soon moved to Gray, where he built his mill on the Collyer Brook, which powered his wool carding and cloth dressing operation in 1791.

 Mayall took in wool from farmers and brought it to his mill where he made it into cloth.
 The news of Mayall’s success was not well received by the English craft guilds, and they twice threatened him.
-Once they shipped him a hat that was threaded through with needles dipped in poison.
-The second time they mailed him a box containing pistols that were supposed to detonate when opened.
+Once they shipped him a hat threaded through with needles dipped in poison.
+The second time they mailed him a box containing pistols intended to detonate when opened.
+(They didn’t.)

 Mayall prospered, however, serving for a time as town selectman and running his mill until 1831.
 After his death, two of his three daughters, Mary and Phanela, took over and ran the mill.
-While the daughters were busy with the mill, one of Mayall’s five sons, also named Samuel, entered politics, serving in the Maine Legislature and representing Maine in Congress as a Democrat from 1853 to 1855.
+At the same time, one of Mayall’s five sons, also named Samuel, entered politics.
+He served in the Maine Legislature and then represented Maine in Congress as a Democrat from 1853 to 1855.

-Mayall broke with the Democrats over slavery, however, and became a Republican after Democratic President Franklin Pierce opened the door to expanded slavery in the Midwest.
+Mayall broke with the Democrats over slavery, however.
+He switched to the Republican Party after Democratic President Franklin Pierce opened the door to expanded slavery in the Midwest.
 Mayall left the party in no uncertain terms delivering a fiery speech on the floor of the House: